top of page

-The number one problem people seem to run into when trying to pack, for short or long-term travel, is shoes.
+The number one problem people run into when trying to minimize their pack, is shoes.

 And rightfully so.. there is no "one shoe" for every occasion, and it's extremely frustrating trying to match shoes with outfits, comfort with style, functionality with taste, etc.